nchandolaj/Python/foundations/docs/dict_memory_allocation.md

 ---
 # Relevant sub-topics

-## The Structure of the Entries Array
+## A. The Structure of the Entries Array

 To understand the Structure of the **Entries Array**, we have to look at the C source code of CPython (specifically `dictobject.h`).